Lherrera094/Master_Thesis/README.md

 </p>

 * **Alfven Continuum Analysis**: Reads the data frame `Output_{Prof}_{n_fam}` and plots in the Alfvén Continuum the excited eigenmodes and their growth rate represented as a color map.
-The software also creates a new data frame `{Profile}_Maximum_Values` with the excited eigenmodes whose growth rate is largest for toroidal couplings.
+The software also creates a new data frame `{Profile}_Maximum_Values` with the excited eigenmodes whose growth rate is the largest for toroidal couplings.

 <p align="center">